I build software around three principles: correctness, observability, and security.

 Observability

-Every state change gets recorded.
+If there's a write, there should be a logged event.
+Every state change should get recorded.
 Who did it.
 What changed.
 When.
 From where.

 Context travels with requests

-Information about who's asking and from where flows through the entire system.
-Even code deep in the stack can record meaningful context.
+Information about who's asking and from where should flow through the system.
+Even code deep in the stack should be capable of recording meaningful context.
+This matters for debugging and compliance.

 Errors have structure

 When things fail, they fail informatively.
 Errors carry machine-readable codes for automation, human-readable messages for users, and structured details for debugging.
+The same error can be logged consistently, analyzed programmatically, and presented appropriately to different audiences.

 Security